apples723/Terraform-Intro/README.md

 }
 ````
 - It also contains the configuration of the state file.
 The state file extremly important.
 It explains to Terraform what our infrastructure looks like and compares the current configuration versus what's changed in the terraform config files when running `terraform plan` and `terraform apply`
 - State files can be stored localy or in a backend system.
-When working colabrativily with others on production or dev infrastructure **never** store your state file locally or in git.
+When working collaboratively with others on production or dev infrastructure **never** store your state file locally or in git.
 - I recommend utilizing a dedicated S3 bucket for all tf state files.
 You can use the S3 backend by changing the backend like this:

 ````